 Automatic vs Manual Drip

 Drip coffee has been popular in the U.S for a long time now.
 Lately, manual ways of brewing filter coffee are being used more and more.
 Manual coffee makers are great because the barista can manage and adjust all the variables in coffee making.
 In contrast, with an automatic drip coffee maker, a lot of these decisions are left up to the machine.
 There is no tweaking possible, and this will favor certain coffee beans during extraction, leaving a small error margin.
-However, for special beans and roasts the standard temperature and time for extraction of an automatic drip machines will not work.
+However, for special beans and roasts, the standard temperature and time for extraction of automatic drip machines will not work.

 Checklist for Manual Drip Coffee

 - Drip Cone brewing device

 - Timer to avoid under or over extraction

 - Scale or a scoop to measure your quantity

 - Grinder – a good grinder is mandatory

 - Kettle – a pour over kettle helps a lot

 Firstly you need your pour-over coffee brewer.
 These are normally cone-shaped devices with a hole in the bottom, that are placed on a stand with a cup or carafe placed underneath, although many manual drip brewers stand by themselves.